meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

   is fair game, though.
 Proving this fact is left as [an exercise to the reader][reader-exercise].[^exercise]

+[^future]: A note from the future: I've since switched to dual-booting it on my laptop.

 [^exercise]: Seriously though, try to devise an infallible strategy for turning a stack effect into a sequence of words that implement it.
 It's a nice problem.